acailic/acailic.github.io/_notes/oca-chapter-1.md

 - to run a class from the command line, you need a main(String[] ) method that takes an array of Strings array not just a String( Also String ... can be sent).

+- args array is never null.
+Run without any arguments, args points to a String array of length 0.

 **Java Packages**

 - An `import` statement allows to import a class or interface.